Board of Directors

 Prior to Bank of America, Lomax spent 5 years at Sutherland Asbill & Brennan LLC as the Director of Marketing and Director of Community Affairs, Pro Bono and Diversity.
 Prior to Sutherland, Lomax, a certified public accountant (CPA), spent 17 years at The Coca-Cola Company serving in numerous leadership positions in the areas of finance, strategic planning, and national sales and marketing.

-Cheryl has been recognized by the Atlanta Business Chronicle as one of the Top 100 Who's Who in Banking and Finance, and by the Atlanta Business League as one of Atlanta's Top 100 Black Women of Influence.
+Cheryl has been recognized by the Atlanta Business Chronicle as one of the Top 100 Who's Who in Banking and Finance, the Atlanta Business League as Atlanta's Top 100 Black Women of Influence, and by the YWCA thru induction into its Academy of Women Achievers.
 Currently serving on the Board of Directors of the Atlanta Botanical Garden, True Colors Theatre Company and Warrick Dunn Charities, Lomax is a member of Leadership Atlanta, The Links Incorporated, Jack & Jill of America, and Delta Sigma Theta.

 Paul McRae leads an overlay team of healthcare specialists that provide technology support to AT&Ts core account teams.
 In his most recent role Paul was the RVP responsible for the healthcare core account team vertical in the southeast.
 Currently, he leads the Healthcare Emerging Technologies organization with business development responsibilities across all segments of AT&T inclusive of both public and commercial sector clients.